StarGitHub16/Project-1/README.md

 The website is developed using HTML5 and CSS3

+The website can be navigated using the nav bar on the right, to go to each page, Between Main, Details, and Sign Up resepectively.

 Some Future Improvements that could be made:
     1) Make adjustments for the site to be optimized for moblie devices.
     2) Have a way to pay through the website, currently main way is in person.